Columbia Unbecoming controversy: Pro-Palestinian rally

-Massad, in a speech at a large pro-Palestinian rally on campus on April 17, compared Israel with apartheid-era South Africa.
-According to him, he said:

-Like white South Africans who felt threatened under apartheid and who only felt safe when they gave up their commitment to white supremacy, Israeli Jews will continue to feel threatened if they persist in supporting Jewish supremacy.
+Massad, in a speech at a large pro-Palestinian rally on campus on April 17, compared Israel with apartheid-era South Africa, saying:Like white South Africans who felt threatened under apartheid and who only felt safe when they gave up their commitment to white supremacy, Israeli Jews will continue to feel threatened if they persist in supporting Jewish supremacy.
 Israeli Jews will only feel safe in a democratic Israeli state where all Jews and Arabs are treated equally.
-No state has the right to be a racist state.

-But in an article in the Spectator, Massad was quoted as saying that Israel is "a Jewish supremacist and racist state" and "every racist state should be threatened."
+No state has the right to be a racist state.In an article in the Columbia Spectator, Massad was quoted as saying that Israel is "a Jewish supremacist and racist state" and "every racist state should be threatened."
 Massad complained to the journalist who wrote the article.
 She admitted to not having attended the rally, and the Spectator ran a correction on April 24, 2002.

 Dabashi and some other professors cancelled their classes so that they could attend the rally.
 He argued in an email sent to his students the day after that he was "morally bound to perform a public duty," but apologized for the inconvenience the cancellation caused and promised that it would be made up for with an additional session.
 The cancellations irritated Columbia's Hillel Director Rabbi Charles Sheer and some students.
 In a letter to the Spectator called the cancellations "not kosher" and unacceptable that some professors didn't inform the students in advance.
 "To have students come to a class and advise them only then that the class is cancelled because the professor is about to deliver a public speech is a coercive invitation," he argued.